FrendaWinter/Operating-System-Concepts/Exercises/Chapter_2.md

 #### 2.12 The services and functions provided by an operating system can be divided into two main categories.
 Briefly describe the two categories, and discuss how they differ.

+- policy - what will be done
+- mechanism - how to do something

 ---

 #### 2.13 Describe three general methods for passing parameters to the operating system.